Fujifilm GFX 50S vs X-T10

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the X-T10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-T10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20, while the GFX 50S was followed by the Fujifilm GFX 50S II.
+Both the GFX 50S and the X-T10 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm GFX 50S Manual (free pdf) or the online Fujifilm X-T10 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm GFX 50S and the Fujifilm X-T10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.